Cathy

 Timothy M.

-In your Dreams returns again to Boston Massachusetts.
 No this was not a greatest hits tour Stevie made that clear from the start, and with great cause.

-This show was serious and poignant on many levels for myself and for the true fans who have stayed with Steve from the start.
 For me personally it was a miracle I even was able to be able to attend the show faced with a life and death situation in my personal life, So yes I had front row and being so close to the magic can at times be overwhelming emotionally.

 In your dreams songs this time seemed different almost like a little more worn in a good way.